Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Group structures on rank bundles on

 We now explore additive structures on rank $3$ bundles on $\CP^5$.
-Recall that, given a fixed rank $2$ bundle $V_0$ on $\CP^5$, Example~\ref{rmk:inf_many} gives a group $\G_{V_0}$ with underlying set and identity element $V_0 \oplus \underline \C$.
-Our primary interest here is to better understand these group structures and their properties.
+Recall that, given a fixed rank $2$ bundle $V_0$ on $\CP^5$, \Cref{ex:rk3p5} gives a group $\G_{V_0}$ of isomorphism classes of rank $3$ vector bundles with the same first and second Chern classes as $V_0$.
+The identity is $V_0 \oplus \underline \C$.
+Our primary interest here is to better understand the groups $\G_{V_0}$ and their properties.

-We complete the proof of Proposition~\ref{prop:main_construction2} in Subsection~\ref{subsec:proofrk3p5} by showing that $c_3$ is a group homomorphism.

-In Subsection~\ref{subsecl:interesting}, we explore the structure of $\G_{V_0}$ for $V_0 = \mathcal O(a) \oplus \mathcal O(b)$.
-One might hope that $+_{V_0}$ allows for the construction of interesting bundles from simple ones since this was the case for Horrocks' construction on rank $2$ bundles on $\CP^3$ (see Theorem~\ref{thm:horrocks_generates}).
-We prove a result along these lines: \begin{prop} For infinitely many rank two bundles $V_0 := \mathcal O(a)\oplus \mathcal O(b)$, there exists a bundle $W=\mathcal O(x)\oplus \mathcal O(y) \oplus \mathcal O(z)$ with $W\in \G_{V_0}$, such that the subgroup generated by $W$ contains bundle which is not itself a sum of line bundles and such that the subgroup generated by $W$ is of finite index. \end{prop} The proof of this result is elementary, involving only the study of possible Chern classes of sums of line bundles and additivity of $c_3$ as proved in Subsection~\ref{subsec:proofrk3p5}.
+We complete the proof of \Cref{prop:main_construction2} in \Cref{subsec:proofrk3p5} by showing that $c_3$ is a group homomorphism.
+In \Cref{subsecl:interesting}, we explore the structure of $\G_{V_0}$ for $V_0 = \mathcal O(a) \oplus \mathcal O(b)$.
+We show that $+_{V_0}$ allows for the construction of interesting bundles from simple ones, as did Horrocks' construction on rank $2$ bundles on $\CP^3$ (see \Cref{thm:horrocks_generates}). \begin{prop} For infinitely many isomorphism classes of rank two bundles $V_0 := \mathcal O(a)\oplus \mathcal O(b)$ on $\mathbb CP^5$, there exists a bundle $W=\mathcal O(x)\oplus \mathcal O(y) \oplus \mathcal O(z)$ with $W\in \G_{V_0}$, such that the subgroup generated by $W$ contains bundles that are not sums of line bundles.
+Moreover, the subgroup generated by $W$ is of finite index in $\G_{V_0}$. \end{prop} The proof of this result is elementary, involving only the study of possible Chern classes of sums of line bundles and additivity of $c_3$.

 \subsecl{The third Chern class and the structure of $\G_{V_0}$ for rank $3$ bundles}{subsec:proofrk3p5}